MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 1. Select **Create**.

-## Create a connection to your data stream
+## Get data

-In the following step, you create a data stream in your KQL database, which connects a table in your database to the event hub data connection that you created.
-This connection allows you to use your event hub and get data into the specified table using specified data mapping.
+In the following step, you connect a table in your KQL database to the event hub cloud connection that you created.
+This connection allows you to use your event hub and get data into the designated table using specified data mapping.

 1. Browse to your KQL database.
 1. Select **Get data** > **Get data from Event Hubs**.